antoniobarbalau/antoniobarbalau.github.io/kernel.md

     >
     > — Shohaku Okumura, in "Living by Vow"

     Food cooked at home, as unprocessed as possible.
-At least 1.4g of protein per kg of body weight per day.
+At least 1.4g of protein per kg of body weight per day—ideally 2.2g if currently engaging in intense physical exercise.
 At least 24g of high-quality protein per meal.
 A healthy portion of vegetables and other micronutrient sources.
 250ml of water per hour during the first 10 hours awake.
 An additional 250ml of water for each hour of exercise.
 No sugar.
 No alcohol.

 4. **Exercise**